 It converts into Modafinil in the liver.
 This leads to more enzymes that need to be secreted when taking Adrafinil.
 Hence, the liver is way better off with Modafinil.

 Interesting, really.
 Adrafinil is readily available as a supplement, while Modafinil is a schedule IV substance.
 Still, even though Modafinil is a schedule IV drug, the police do little to reinforce Modafinil purchases across the web.

 Nobody has ever reported a case of trouble with the police in this sense.
 The reasons?
 Maybe because of low potential for abuse and widely regarded beneficial off-label use.
 [R]

 People are using it in documentaries, Youtube clips, blogs and other mediums openly.
 Seems like the authorities don’t really regard it as a threat.

 Adrafinil is safe when compared to other narcolepsy medication.
 Still, daily use is far from being safe.
 Constant daily use can result in liver damage.
 It’s not the actual substance that damages the liver, but rather the action on enzyme production.

 Adrafinil must first convert to Modafinil before it converts into the metabolites that generate its effects.
 It elevates certain liver enzymes in both phases of conversion.

 Adrafinil is unregulated in most parts of the world and sold as a non-prescription version of Modafinil.
 After researching multiple sources where you can order Adrafinil, this is my recommended vendor.

 If you’re thinking of using Modafinil instead, you would have to stick to reliable vendors.
-I’ve compiled a list of vendors where you can buy Modafinil online.
-You’ll get quality Modafinil delivered to you discretely and fast.
+Here’s a guide that will help you with your Modafinil purchase.
+You’ll get quality Modafinil delivered to you discreetly and fast.
 Just stick with trustworthy online pharmacies and you’ll have nothing to worry about.